-This section describes typical actions needed to optimize content elements on the page:
+This section describes typical actions needed to optimize content elements on the page.

 Use keyword at the start of the heading and enclose it in H1 tag.
-Keep your headline length to 70 characters for best SEO performance.
+Keep your headline length to 70 characters for best on-page SEO performance.

 Use the headline analyzer to create a high impact headline.
 You should aim for a score or 70 or more on this tool.